phpDocumentor/phpDocumentor/docs/PSR.md

 #### Description

-The @category tag was meant in the original de-facto Standard to group several "Structural Elements" their @packages into one category.
+The @category tag was meant in the original de-facto Standard to group several
+@packages into one category.
 These categories could then be used to aid in the generation of API documentation.

 This was necessary since the @package tag as defined in the original Standard did not contain more then one hierarchy level; since this has changed this tag SHOULD